-One of the most common questions we get asked: when is the best month to travel to Galapagos?
-Is our vacation to Galapagos in January a good idea, or should we go in December or February?
-Is it too hot/cold/rainy in January?
-Are the January seas warm enough for swimming?
-Our answer is always the same – January is a great month at Galapagos, and so too are all the other months!
-The Galapagos Islands are an all year round travel destination, with comfortable weather and great wildlife viewing every month of the year.
-So yes, January is as good a month as any to visit Galapagos.
+One of the most common questions we get asked is: when is the best month to travel to the Galapagos?
+Is our vacation to the Galapagos in January a good idea, or should we go in December or February?
+Is it too hot/cold/rainy in Galapagos in January?
+Are the January Galapagos seas warm enough for swimming?
+Our answer is always the same – January is a great month at the Galapagos, and so too are all the other months!
+The Galapagos Islands are an all-year-round travel destination, with comfortable weather and great wildlife viewing every month of the year.
+So yes, January is as good a month as any to visit the Galapagos.

-Read on for everything you need to know about Galapagos in JANUARY – average temperatures, rainfall and wildlife highlights.
+Read on for everything you need to know about the Galapagos Weather in JANUARY – average temperatures, rainfall, and wildlife highlights.

 January is at the start of the WARM & WET Galapagos season, so expect plenty of sun, with occasional heavy showers, and some humidity.
 Sunblock, a hat, and sunglasses are a must because sun rays are very strong this close to the equator.
 A light rain jacket is worth keeping handy too, just in case.